Aphthona

 Host Associations

-• Euphorbia esula L. (leafy spurge) - primary for major weed in western North America; six Aphthona for control
+• Euphorbia esula L. (leafy spurge) - primary for major weed in western North America; six Aphthona introduced for control

 Behavior